-- Weekly Employees Employees under this schedule shall be paid at the scheduled Regular Basic Hourly Rate for the first forty (40) hours of the five-day workweek and not less than one and one-half (11⁄2) times such basic hourly rate of pay for all time over forty (40) hours in such workweek, with a guarantee that the employee shall receive, for regular time and for such overtime as the necessities of the business may demand, a sum not less than the scheduled weekly guarantee for each five-day workweek. - (a) The guaranteed pay of weekly employees who absent themselves without the employer's consent may be reduced one-fifth (1/5) of the weekly guarantee for each day of absence. - (b) A combination of employment under studio and distant location schedules may be used to fulfill the weekly guarantee of five (5) days for studio employment. - Special Lighting Technician/Lighting Board Technician's Rate will be paid: (1) for fixtures; (2) for lighting still set-ups off shooting set; (3) for gas-driven wind machines, when assigned by Producer to employees hereunder; (4) to all lighting board technicians when such operator is controlling multiple lights on cue, and to spotlight technicians operating any type lamp used as a spotlight; (5) for lightning equipment; (6) to "on production" employees who work four (4) or more hours of the workday in an aerial lift used as a lighting platform, which lift is at a height of at least thirty-five (35) feet; and (7) to technicians engaged in balloon lighting operations. - This job classification may be used as an alternative to Occ.
-Code 5431 at the option of the Producer. - 4 Completely interchangeable with Occ.
+- Weekly Employees Employees under this schedule shall be paid at the scheduled Regular Basic Hourly Rate for the first forty (40) hours of the five-day workweek and not less than one and one-half (11⁄2) times such basic hourly rate of pay for all time over forty (40) hours in such workweek, with a guarantee that the employee shall receive, for regular time and for such overtime as the necessities of the business may demand, a sum not less than the scheduled weekly guarantee for each five-day workweek. - (a) The guaranteed pay of weekly employees who absent themselves without the employer's consent may be reduced one-fifth (1/5) of the weekly guarantee for each day of absence. - (b) A combination of employment under studio and distant location schedules may be used to fulfill the weekly guarantee of five (5) days for studio employment. - During the 2018 negotiations, the parties agreed, effective October 7, 2018, to add the classifications of Lighting Programmer (Occ.
+Code 5422) and Lighting Plot Draftsperson (Occ.
+Code 5423) to the Agreement.
+For the period from July 29, 2018 through and including October 6, 2018, the classification of Special Lighting Technician/Lighting Board Technician (Occ.
+Code 5431) applies as set forth in footnote 3 below, or, as an alternative, the classification of Lighting Console Programmer (Occ.
+Code 5432) may be used at the option of the Producer at the same Regular Basic Hourly Rate as applies to the Special Lighting Technician/Lighting Board Technician (Occ.
+Code 5431) during that period. - Special Lighting Technician's Rate will be paid: (1) for fixtures; (2) for lighting still set-ups off shooting set; (3) for gas-driven wind machines, when assigned by Producer to employees hereunder; (4) to spotlight technicians operating any type lamp used as a spotlight; (5) for lightning equipment; (6) to "on production" employees who work four (4) or more hours of the workday in an aerial lift used as a lighting platform, which lift is at a height of at least thirty-five (35) feet; and (7) to technicians engaged in balloon lighting operations.
+During the period from July 29, 2018 through and including October 6, 2018, the Special Lighting Technician's Rate also shall apply to all lighting board technicians when such operator is controlling multiple lights on cue. - Completely interchangeable with Occ.
 Code No. 5451.